ThorbenLindhauer/activiti-engine-ppi/README.md

 * Data Measures are measured, if the ExecutionEntity#setVariable method is called.
 If you simply modify a data object in Java without updating by calling this method, this change is not tracked.
 Something like a dynamic proxy object could be used to solve this.
 * Functions for derived measures are to be expressed using JUEL
+* As mentioned above, the editor exports the connectors attached to the aggregated measures and not to the base (time, count, data) measures.
+The parser expects them to be connected to the base measures.
+This has to be corrected manually in the XML.

 Limitations
 ===========